 This survey, for my agency, was the official first step in becoming a foster parent.
 Depending on the agency/ county you are going through they may have a different information gathering process.

 My research phase took about 5 hours.
 I recommend you spend longer than I did in this “research phase”.
+Some important topics to research may be:

 Check back soon for a post that may be useful to you in understanding the differences between county and agency foster care programs.